In Case You Missed It - Top 2017 mBiosphere Posts

 An Applied and Environmental Microbiology study found ubiquitous contamination of chicken products in the United States with clinically relevant E. coli strains, which has implications for urinary tract infection transmission.
 A new book from ASM Press describes UTIs in detail, from virulence mechanisms to clinical diagnoses and treatments.

-“This is a disease so neglected, it’s missing from the WHO list of neglected tropical diseases,” says melioidosis expert David Dance.
+“This is a disease so neglected, it’s missing from the WHO list of neglected tropical diseases,” said melioidosis expert David Dance.
 What is melioidosis, and why was there a full session at the 2017 Biothreats Conference dedicated to this disease?

 New research suggests that phage superspreaders may help drive bacterial evolution in natural environments.